rudolph-miller/clipper/README.md

 # Clipper

-Clipper is file attachment library.
+Clipper is a file attachment library.

 ## Usage